Cơm Hến Recipe

 How To Store And Reheat Leftovers?

-Vietnamese baby clam rice is designed to serve in one go, so I suggest you enjoy the dish within the day.
-However, if there’s still leftover, you should wrap the Vietnamese baby clam rice in a plastic food wrapper and chill the dish in a refrigerator for an extra day.
+Vietnamese baby clam rice is designed to be served in one go, so I suggest you enjoy the dish within the day.
+However, if there’s still leftover, you should wrap it in a plastic food wrapper and chill the dish in a refrigerator for an extra day.

 To reheat the dish, you can take the dish out of the refrigerator and give the rice a quick stir-fry.
 Note that the flavor may be affected if you decide to reheat it.